saralsy/blog/content/posts/100-days.md

 title: "100 Days of Code"
 date: 2020-05-18T13:53:57-04:00
 draft: false
-description: "It's a challenge that I am willing to accept."
+description: "I will code for at least an hour every day for the next 100 days to become a better developer, learn ways to build and ship a product.
+It's a challenge that I am willing to accept."
 tags: ["personal"]
 categories: ["projects"]